peiyunh/tiny/README.md

 We derive canonical bounding box shapes by K-medoids clustering (`cluster_rects.m`).
 For reproducibility, we provide our clustering results in `data/widerface/RefBox_N25.mat`.
 We also provide the version after template resolution analysis in `data/widerface/RefBox_N25_scaled.mat` (Fig. 8 in our paper).

 ### Evaluation
 We provide both our own version of evaluation script (`cnn_widerface_eval.m`) and official evaluation script (`eval_tools/`).
-Our version consistently produces slightly lower numbers than the official one, but runs much faster.
+Our implementation runs much faster and is easier to customize.
+However, our version produces slightly lower numbers comparing to the official one.
+We use our evaluation script only for prototyping.
+All numbers in the paper are based on the official evaluation script.